yungsinatra0/FY-Stock-price-tracker-CW/README.md

 # Stock price tracker

 Simple Python script that uses [Yahoo_fin](http://theautomatic.net/yahoo_fin-documentation/) to scrape stock prices from [Yahoo Finance](https://finance.yahoo.com/) at scheduled times.
+It was used for my coursework in the Macroeconomics coursework.

 # Prerequisites